pallavit/azure-sdk-for-java/sdk/core/azure-core/README.md

 #### Include direct dependency
 If you want to take dependency on a particular version of the library that is not present in the BOM, add the direct dependency to your project as follows.

-Typically, you won't need to install or depend on Azure Core, instead it will be transitively downloaded by your build tool when you depend on client libraries using it.

 [//]: # ({x-version-update-start;com.azure:azure-core;current})
 ```xml